-Sign In.
-All students must sign in to use this space at the kiosks located at the entrances to the Learning Center.
+- Sign In All students must sign in to use this space at the kiosks located at the entrances to the Bock Learning Center.
 If you are having difficulty signing in, our office assistants are happy to help.

-Use of space.
-The Learning Center may be used for most academic purposes.
+- Use of Space The Bock Learning Center may be used for most academic purposes.
 Students can work on assignments individually or in small groups, request tutor help, or use our computers for coursework.
 Because this is a learning environment we ask that you use break out areas for all recreational activities.

 - Please use headphones for all audio material (video clips, music, etc.).
 If you do not have your own, you may borrow a pair from the front desk at no charge.

-- Please take social conversations out of the Learning Center.
+- Please take social conversations out of the Bock Learning Center.

 - Please respect others’ work space by remaining aware of the volume of your voice and that of your group.

-Food.
-Food and uncovered beverages are not permitted at Learning Center computers.
+- Food Food and uncovered beverages are not permitted at Bock Learning Center computers.
 Away from the computers, students may consume unobtrusive food or drinks while working.
 If not working, please use break out areas to eat.

-Requesting tutor help.
-Drop-in tutoring in the Learning Center takes place on a first-come-first-serve basis.
+- Requesting Tutor Help Drop-in tutoring at the Bock Learning Center takes place on a first-come-first-served basis.
 To add your name to the waitlist, please see the office assistant at the entrance.

 We appreciate your cooperation!

-If a student would like to request that any branch of tutoring services provide an accommodation due to a disability, they should work directly with Disability Student Services (DSS) to complete the accommodation application paperwork.
-Information about this process is available on the DSS webpage.
-Once this step has been completed, tutoring services will work with DSS to determine a reasonable accommodation for the student.
+If a student would like to request that any branch of tutoring services provide an accommodation due to a disability, they should work directly with Student Accessibility Services to complete the accommodation application paperwork.
+Information about this process is available on the Student Accessibility Services webpage.
+Once this step has been completed, tutoring services will work with Student Accessibility Services to determine a reasonable accommodation for the student.
 Accommodations are generally made on a quarter-by-quarter and class-by-class basis.
 This means that most arrangements pertain only to a specific class and quarter.

 Please note that tutoring services cannot work directly with students to make accommodations as we are not qualified to evaluate individual disabilities.
-To ensure that student requests are handled in a manner that is informed, consistent, and in compliance with the Americans with Disabilities Act (ADA), accommodation requests must come to us directly from the DSS office.
+To ensure that student requests are handled in a manner that is informed, consistent, and in compliance with the Americans with Disabilities Act (ADA), accommodation requests must come to us directly from the Student Accessibility Services office.

-Who can use tutoring services in the Learning Center?
+Who can use tutoring services at the Bock Learning Center?